ja-ha/peertube-plugin-channel-explorer/README.md

 ## About <a name = "about"></a>

-This plugin allow you to see some stats about your instance in the Admin dashboard
+This plugin adds a new page to explore PeerTube channels.

+This is a fork of [orion-channel-explorer](https://git.orion-serv.fr/Orion/Peertube-plugins/src/branch/master/peertube-plugin-orion-channel-explorer) which only shows channels with videos.

 ## Getting Started <a name = "getting_started"></a>